sttp/Specification/Output/README.md

 ## Appendix E - TSSC Algorithm

-The Time-series Special Compression algorithm (TSSC) is an algorithm that was specifically designed for STTP that is used to quickly compress streaming time-series data packets with very good compression ratios.
+The Time-series Special Compression algorithm (TSSC) was specifically designed for STTP and is used to quickly compress streaming time-series data packets with very good compression ratios.

-TSSC is a stateful compression algorithm and must only be used when the STTP data channel functions are established with a reliable transport protocol, e.g., TCP.
+TSSC is a stateful compression algorithm is intended to be used when the STTP data channel functions are established with a reliable transport protocol, e.g., TCP.

 Fundamentally TSSC works by applying simple XOR based compression techniques and only sending bits of data that have changed since the last saved state.
-Many compression algorithms use this technique for compression, the reason TSSC is able to archive such high compression ratios is by taking advantage of the common structure in use by STTP, i.e., that data points are based on a fixed set of elements, specifically an identifier, a timestamp, a set of quality flags and a value block.
-From a stateful compression perspective, each of these structural elements can be treated as four separate compression streams and handled differently based on the nature and repeating patterns in the continuous data.
+Although many compression algorithms use this technique for compression, TSSC achieves high compression ratios with the same techniques by taking advantage of the data point structure in use by STTP, i.e., that data points are based on a fixed set of elements, specifically an identifier, a timestamp, a set of quality flags and a value block.
+From a stateful compression perspective, each of these structural elements can be treated as four separate compression streams and handled differently based on their nature and repeating patterns in the continuous data.

-Another factor that contributes to the compression algorithm's success is that streaming data has a tendency to have some level of sequencing.
-For example one measured value will often follow another, in this case a new measured value will have a timestamp that is likely to only have slightly changed since the last measurement.
+Contributing to the compression algorithm's success is that streaming data has a tendency to have some level of sequencing.
+For example one measured value will often follow another where a new measured value will have a timestamp that will have only slightly changed since the last measurement.
 Also, if the measurements are taken very rapidly, the difference in the actual measured value may also be small.
 By taking advantage of these non-entropic states for individual structure elements, compression is improved.

 > :construction: Must be able to describe TSSC major functions verbally, at least by describing major code chunks.
 FYI, the following snippets were copied from GEP's TSSC implementation and will need to change based on architectural changes in STTP, e.g., multiple data types.
 Final code references should be in C language for a more universal example.